woocommerce/woocommerce-admin/docs/features/onboarding.md

 @todo

-## WCCOM connection and redirection
+## WooCommerce.com connection and redirection

 During the profile wizard, merchants can select paid product type extensions (like WooCommerce Memberships) or a paid theme.
 To make installation easier and to finish purchasing, it is necessary to make a [WooCommerce.com connection](https://docs.woocommerce.com/document/managing-woocommerce-com-subscriptions/).
 We also prompt users to connect on the task list if they chose extensions in the profile wizard, but did not finish connecting.

-To make the connection from the new oboarding experience possible, we build our own connection endpoints [/wc-admin/v1/request-wccom-connect](https://github.com/woocommerce/woocommerce-admin/blob/61b771c2643c24334ea062ab3521073beaf50019/src/API/OnboardingPlugins.php#L298-L355) and [/wc-admin/v1/finish-wccom-connect](https://github.com/woocommerce/woocommerce-admin/blob/61b771c2643c24334ea062ab3521073beaf50019/src/API/OnboardingPlugins.php#L357-L417).
+To make the connection from the new oboarding experience possible, we build our own connection endpoints [/wc-admin/onboarding/plugins/request-wccom-connect](https://github.com/woocommerce/woocommerce-admin/blob/61b771c2643c24334ea062ab3521073beaf50019/src/API/OnboardingPlugins.php#L298-L355) and [/wc-admin/onboarding/plugins/finish-wccom-connect](https://github.com/woocommerce/woocommerce-admin/blob/61b771c2643c24334ea062ab3521073beaf50019/src/API/OnboardingPlugins.php#L357-L417).

 Both of these endpoints use WooCommerce Core's `WC_Helper_API` directly.
 The main difference with our connection (compared to the connection on the subscriptions page) is the addition of two additional query strings: `wccom-from=onboarding` and `calypso_env`.